 In January 2019, Groww raised $6.2mn in a Series A funding round led by Sequoia India.
 American seed accelerator Y Combinator, Propel Venture Partners and Kauffman Fellows also participated in the investment round.
 The company had earlier raised $1.2 million in Pre-Series A led by Insignia Venture Partners, America’s Lightbridge Partners and Kairos fund.
 Groww had raised seed funding from CureFit founders Mukesh Bansal and Ankit Nagori along with Y Combinator in January 2018.

-Groww will be launching deposits, US stocks, sovereign gold bonds, Futures and Options and other derivative products in the months to come.
+Groww will be launching deposits, credit and US stocks, in the months to come.
 Financial education content has been a critical focus for Groww from its inception.
 In the next two years, the company plans to launch a slew of financial education initiatives aimed at millennials and expand the market for financial services.